hybridremix/unity-boggle-test/unity-boggle-readme.txt

 The collins_scrabble_words.txt file is your dictionary.
 A word cannot be counted valid unless it appears on this word list.
 Points are calculated according to word length.
-Both the standard word validation and point calculation rules can be found on the Rules section of the Wikipedia page.
+Both the standard word construction and point calculation rules can be found on the Rules section of the Wikipedia page.

 There are two TODOs in the code that set your starting points:
  - 1) The WordDictionary class is where the list of reference words is constructed.
 Use the